blank

 Are safari transfers suitable for elderly travellers?

-Safari transfers can be adapted to ensure high comfort and suitability for elderly travelers.
+Safari transfers can be modified to make them comfortable and suitable for seniors.

 Is travel insurance required for safari holidays?

-While not always a legal entry requirement, comprehensive travel insurance is essential for any safari holiday.
+Although not necessarily a legal prerequisite, comprehensive travel insurance is absolutely necessary for all safari holidays.

 Are medical evacuation services available on safari?